Today’s article about 10 ways to kill intimacy in your marriage comes from our friend Frank. Check out his website to see more resources he offers.

 6.)
-The “sex solves everything” marriage.
+The “sex solves everything” marriage will kill intimacy.

 Sex solves problems.
 Don’t get me wrong.
 But sex isn’t the antidote for every issue in marriage, despite the Hollywood narrative.
 Hollywood says sex solves everything.
 Did you cheat on your spouse?
 Have sex with them.
 Everything is good again.
 Oh, you said something that caused your spouse to cry?
 No worries.
 Just invite them to have sex.

 Hollywood has elevated marriage to god status.
 And this is unfortunate because marriage is designed to point you and your spouse to God, not be your god.
 I love sex.
 But it’s not the “quick fix” to every problem in your marriage.
 Let’s give marriage, and sex, more credit than that.